Ipswich Town manager Kieran McKenna was left fuming by VAR robbing his side of a penalty at a crucial stage in today's 2-0 home defeat to Everton.

 "It ends up a poor day for us," said McKenna, whose side could drop into the relegation zone tomorrow depending on how Wolves and Crystal Palace get on.

 "I think the margins in the first half were very small between us producing a good performance and being in a good place at half-time.
-But there were chances missed (Clarke firing over from a golden position early on), the goals they scored were poor from our point of view and of course the penalty decision which I find really hard to understand
+But there were chances missed (Clarke firing over from a golden position early on), the goals they scored were poor from our point of view and of course the penalty decision which I find really hard to understand.

 "The margins didn't go our way, we go in at half-time 2-0 down and in the second half we weren't able to produce a response that was good enough against a strong and experienced Premier League side."

 On Everton's two goals, McKenna said: "Of course they were preventable.
 They were poor goals to concede.
 The first one's a mistake, the second one's a poor goal to concede at a set play.
-We defended the first ball well, we didn't defend the second one anywhere near enough.
+We defended the first ball well, we didn't defend the second one anywhere near well enough.
 We know Everton are strong in those situations and we can't afford to give away goals like that if we want to give ourselves the chance of getting the result that we want."

 He continued: "They didn't do anything to surprise us.
 Their strengths are pretty obvious.
 In the second half I thought they held onto the 2-0 well, controlled the game well with the ball and showed their experience.

-"At 2-0 you know if you get the next goal then you've got a chance, especially at home with the history we have in those situation.
+"At 2-0 you know if you get the next goal then you've got a chance, especially at home with the history we have in those situations.
 We had some opportunities in the last 15 minutes and if one of those goes in then we know we'd be in for a big finish.
 But I think over the course of it we didn't do enough in terms of putting pressure on the opposition and really getting the crowd into the game to really say we deserved the comeback."